Hansaanuradha93/Make-Life-Styles/README.md

 cd Make-Life-Styles
 ```

-Open the project on Xcode and Run it on simulator or a real device
+Open the project on Xcode and Run it on iphone simulator or a real device

 ## Authors